 The behavioural effects of operating a navigation system have been researched in a few studies that compare manual and voice activated input of a destination.
-These studies show that manual operation has greater effects on driving performance than voice-activated control (Tijerina et al., 1998; Chiang et al., 2004).
+These studies show that manual operation has greater detriment effects on driving performance than voice-activated control (Tijerina et al., 1998; Chiang et al., 2004).
+Research also shows that following voice-guided directions from navigation systems is less detrimental to driving performance than following directions that are only displayed visually (Dingus et al., 1995).